-It’s January 2nd 2020 and Charlotte and I are on our first RV trip to northern Saskatchewan.
+It’s January 2nd 2020 and Charlotte and I are on our first truck camper travels in northern Saskatchewan.
 The weather is great, -4 to -5 Celsius during the day and a low of -16 at night with a -21c wind chill.
 We have discovered the Prince Albert National Park has a couple of areas where they allow winter back country camping and we wanted to check them out.
 The PANP is located approximately 90 kms north of Prince Albert, Saskatchewan, Canada.
 The northern forest is beautiful in the winter and although this is one of our favourite parks in the summer we really had not experienced it in the winter except for a day tour, so decided to start the New Year off right in our 2nd home on wheels.

 After posting some photos of our winter trip on my Facebook page and sharing it with a truck campers group I have had a number of questions how everything worked for us.
 This article is written to help fellow RVers and truck camper owners to share the good and bad of winter camping in a truck camper.

 Our rig is a 2013 Ford F350 SRW, 4×4 Super Duty with crew cab and 8 ft. box.
 Our home on back is a 2017 Northern Lite 9.6 QE, four-season rated and the reason we refer to it as the “Igloo”.
 We have owned a bumper pull camper and a large 5th wheel and many models of truck campers including an Arctic Fox with a slide out, all having their place on the RV food chain, but we kept coming back to the truck camper.
 Winter camping is a good example why.
 We have our home with us always, self-contained with everything we need in case we get stuck or stranded.
 Four-wheel drive to get us where we want to go and a small foot print we can park anywhere.
 Regardless I do not have to preach to those who already know the benefits.